 If you know what you can afford each month, put this as your monthly budget.
 By putting down a deposit using a lump sum, you can pay less each month for your car finance repayments.

 If you choose to spread your car finance over a longer period, it can make your monthly repayments lower.
-However by opting for a longer repayment period, you’re total repayments will be more due to interest.
-Have a play with the slider on our calculator and you’ll see how much you’re payments will be each month.
+However, by opting for a longer repayment period, your total repayments will be more due to interest.
+Have a play with the slider on our calculator and you'll see how much your payments will be each month.